crafaelgil/Othelo-Game/README.md

   <img src="./img 2.png" width=43% />
 </p>

+## Rules of the game

+* In Othello, the two colours are Black and White and Black always plays first.
+* The four squares in the middle of the board start with four counters already placed - white top left and bottom right; black top right and bottom left.
+* A player without a move simply passes, and the other player keeps playing pieces until the first player can make a move again.

 ## Installation

 Execute the following command to clone the source code and open the folder called Game-of-Life.